bymarkone/timelanguage/README.md

 TLan is a console application for time management.

-Time management is a topic that can be applied in many contexts, from trivial things such as having a list of tasks for the day, to more profound topics such as how to enjoy life and how can I make the best out of my time (see list of quotes in the end).
+Time management is a topic that can be applied in many contexts, from trivial things such as having a list of tasks for the day, to more profound topics such as how to enjoy life and how to make the best out of time (see list of quotes in the end).

 TLan takes a holistic approach to the problem.
 One starts by defining **purpose**, which speaks to values and goals for a given timeframe.
 Then **planning** helps with defining the steps to get there. **Schedule** is about organizing how things will be executed on daily basis.
 And, finally, **tracking** is about getting data to make the adjustments necessary to make a better use of time.